zpz/zpz.github.io/_posts/2018-12-01-speeding-up-python-with-c-and-cffi.md

 from zpz.profile import Timer

-from pyx.datex import version01, version03
+from datex import version01, version03
-from pyx.datex import cy
+from datex import cy

 def time_it(fn, timestamps, repeat=1):